 A quick work on Patellar Tendinopathy and ligament weakness

 - Chronic patella pain and tendinosis are rooted in knee instability.
 Upon examination, we find patients who have patellar tendinitis may have laxity in the anterior cruciate ligament (ACL), medial collateral ligament (MCL) or a posterolateral ligament injury.

 - The ligaments are the primary stabilizers of the knee.
 If the knee is unstable, the patellar tendon will be under strain and weaken.

 To address this, a series of injections are placed at the tender and weakened areas of the patella tendon and knee ligaments.
 These injections contain a proliferant to stimulate the body to repair and heal by inducing a mild inflammatory reaction.
 The body heals by inflammation, and Prolotherapy stimulates this healing.
 As the ligaments tighten and the patella tendon heals, the knee structures function normally rather than moving out of place.
 When the knee functions normally, the pain goes away.

-If you have a question about Patellar Tendinopathy, you can get help and information from our Caring Medical staff
+If you have questions about Patellar Tendinopathy treatment options, get help and information from Caring Medical

 1 van Rijn D, van den Akker-Scheek I, Steunebrink M, Diercks RL, Zwerver J, van der Worp H. Comparison of the Effect of 5 Different Treatment Options for Managing Patellar Tendinopathy: A Secondary Analysis.
 Clin J Sport Med.
 2017 Oct 10 [Google Scholar]